 The Blazers started out in the Eastern Hockey League (1954-1973) and won the final championship of that circuit in the spring of the 1973.
 The EHL shut down soon afterwards, but the Blazers and several other clubs continued on in the EHL’s successor league, the North American Hockey League, which began play in the fall of 1973.
 The Blazers would win two more championships in the NAHL, in 1974 and 1977.

-Similarly, the Syracuse Stingers of the National Lacrosse League lasted only one season in 1974, although with a summertime schedule the Stingers didn’t post the same existential threat as the Eagles.
+Similarly, the Syracuse Stingers of the National Lacrosse League lasted only one season in 1974.
+With a summertime schedule the Stingers didn’t post the same existential threat as the Eagles.

 Nevertheless, the Blazers encountered financial difficulties as the late 1970’s approached.
 Despite winning the final Lockhart Cup title of the NAHL in the spring of 1977, the Blazers fell into insolvency that summer.
 The Blazers’ collapse, along with a devastating flood in Johnstown, Pennsylvania that ruined the ice-making equipment in that city’s arena, reduced the NAHL to only four viable teams and the league itself disbanded in September 1977.

 Pro hockey return to Syracuse two years later when the short-lived Syracuse Firebirds of the American Hockey League arrived in the fall of 1979.

 February 10, 1977 Syracuse Blazers vs. Philadelphia Firebirds Press Notes

 Eastern Hockey League Programs